by Joseph Heller

-After Snowden's death, Yossarian develops a penchant for the absurd, by doing erratic things such as going naked, and appearing at his medal ceremony without his uniform.
+After Snowden's death, Yossarian develops a penchant for the absurd, doing erratic things such as walking around naked and appearing at his medal ceremony without his uniform.
 He swears that he never wishes to wear a uniform again.
 He also falls into a series of moans throughout the ceremony, accompanied by his despairing friend Dunbar and his naive colleague Nately.

 His moans are accompanied by a haze of lust for General Dreedle's nurse.
-The nurse has never appeared before, but seems to represent, in that moment, the sensual life that his shattered confidence has made impossible: "He moaned in deep despair suddenly at the thought that he might never see again this lovely woman to whom he had never spoken a word and whom he now loved so pathetically" (21.60).
+The nurse has never appeared before but seems to represent, in that moment, the sensual life that his shattered confidence has made impossible:

 Yossarian's concern for his own safety climaxes as he heads towards a breakdown.
 When the young soldiers stationed in his tent let off machine-gun fire as he's sleeping, Yossarian reacts with a rage totally disproportionate to their transgression.
 And when McWatt tries fancy maneuvers in the plane they're flying together, Yossarian squeezes McWatt's throat until he finally lands.
 This incident provokes McWatt to observe: "you sure must be in pretty bad shape.
 You ought to go home" (30.9).
 Yossarian responds, "They won't let me" (30.10).

-Yossarian's intensifying paranoia echoes the steadily increasing mentions of Snowden's name, until it all culminates in an extended flashback to Snowden's death starting in Chapter Thirty.
-After this, the remaining fourth of the book continues as Yossarian loses his remaining friends to war, witnesses Rome's civilian chaos, and is attacked on several occasions by the distraught former prostitute of his friend, Nately.
+Yossarian's intensifying paranoia is accompanied with steadily increasing mentions of Snowden's name, until it all culminates in an extended flashback to Snowden's death starting in Chapter Thirty.
+After this, the remaining fourth of the book continues as Yossarian loses his remaining friends to war, witnesses Rome's civilian chaos, and is attacked on several occasions by the distraught former prostitute of his friend Nately.